 Overall it’s one of the cheapest and most durable treadmills you’ll find for under $200.
 Only worth checking out if you want a compact treadmill just for walking.

 The FYC treadmill is a fuss-free treadmill, simple to use, and one of the easiest to store on the market.

 This treadmill is an excellent choice if your tight on space or live in an apartment building because not only quick to store under a bed or propped up against a wall; its quiet too, so anyone living underneath you shouldn’t hear you exercising.

 Although the monitor is basic, no Bluetooth, etc., it does include 12 preset workout programs, a decent amount for this price bracket.

 Is it worth the money?
-Yes, it definitely is if you are after a fold-flat machine, and you’re under 6ft and weigh under 200lb.
+Yes, it definitely is if you are after a fold-flat machine, and weigh under 200lb.

-The FYC treadmill scores, on average, 4/5, and most users seem impressed with the build quality and ease of use.
+The FYC Folding Treadmill scores, on average, 4/5, and most users seem impressed with the build quality and ease of use.

 You could pay an extra couple of hundred bucks extra for a high-end fold flat treadmill with a better monitor, but in my opinion, it’s usually not worth it.
 Yes, for the price, this is a good treadmill that should last years if used correctly – (walking, jogging under 200lb)

 Does The FYC Treadmill Include Transport Wheels For Easier Storage?